Ronny Lee: Later years

 —who had studied guitar with Lee when she was 50 (and he 45 in 1972) and became a friend.
 He died on April 22, 2015, at Mount Sinai Hospital in New York, a widower since 2005 who had chosen hospice care, and was cremated at his own request.

 Legacy

 In 1962, Gretsch Guitars named 2 guitars for players: one for Chet Atkins, and one for Ronny Lee.
-The Ronny Lee guitar is now a rare and valuable guitar, coveted by collectors of fine guitars the world over.
+The Ronny Lee guitar is now coveted by collectors of guitars the world over.